operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_csv.md

       --csv-version string     Semantic version of the CSV.
 This flag must be set if a package manifest exists --deploy-dir string      Project relative path to root directory for operator manifests (Deployment and RBAC) (default "deploy")
   -h, --help                   help for csv
+      --interactive            When set, will enable the interactive command prompt feature to fill the UI metadata fields in CSV
       --make-manifests         When set, the generator will create or update a CSV manifest in a 'manifests' directory.
 This directory is intended to be used for your latest bundle manifests.
 The default location is deploy/olm-catalog/<operator-name>/manifests.
 If --output-dir is set, the directory will be <output-dir>/manifests (default true)
       --operator-name string   Operator name to use while generating CSV --output-dir string      Base directory to output generated CSV.
 If --make-manifests=false the resulting CSV bundle directory will be <output-dir>/olm-catalog/<operator-name>/<csv-version>.
 If --make-manifests=true, the bundle directory will be <output-dir>/manifests